harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_booking_confirmation_and_reminders.md

 ---

 ## Tasks
-1. Implement booking confirmation email/SMS notifications — 1 day
+1. Link booking from cleaner profile.
+1 day.
-2. Develop a reminder system with scheduled notifications — 1 day
+2. Create a booking UI.
+1 day.
-3. Add customer notification preferences in settings — 0.5 day
+3. Develop backend to log the booking.
+2 days.
+4. Send email notification to confirm booking.
+1/2 day.
+5. Test and debug.
+1 day.

 ---